Security · A blind notary

 Four things never reach our servers, under any circumstance, by anyone:

-When you seal a record, the capture flow runs entirely on your machine.
-Your device computes the SHA-256 fingerprint of the sealed bundle and submits that fingerprint to three independent blockchain witnesses.
-In parallel, the plaintext is encrypted on your device with a master key you generated locally, split into Shamir secret shares on your device, and the resulting encrypted blob is written to AWS S3 Object Lock WORM storage.
-Apostillum observes none of this.
+When you seal a record, the encryption runs entirely on your machine.
+Your device encrypts the plaintext with a master key you generated locally and splits that key into Shamir secret shares on your device.
+Only the resulting ciphertext and its SHA-256 fingerprint leave your machine.
+Apostillum then fans that fingerprint out to three independent witnesses — Hedera, Bitcoin (via OpenTimestamps), and an RFC 3161 timestamp authority — and writes the encrypted blob to AWS S3 Object Lock WORM storage.
+Apostillum never sees plaintext at any step.
 There is no server-side ingestion path for plaintext because no such path exists in the codebase.

 The three-witness timestamp

-Every sealed record's SHA-256 fingerprint is anchored, independently, to three separate public witness networks:
+Every sealed record's SHA-256 fingerprint is anchored, independently, to three independent timestamping authorities — two public blockchains plus an RFC 3161 timestamp authority:

 All three networks receive the same fingerprint.
 Any buyer can verify any of the three independently, using public block explorers and standard verification tooling, without trusting Apostillum at all.
 The verification portal queries the first witness (Hedera); cross-checking against Bitcoin and the RFC 3161 authority requires only the sealed record's fingerprint, which you already hold.